Chapter 18.30

 1. Building Access.
 Buildings shall be oriented to provide access directly from parking areas.

 2. Bay Doors and Open Work Areas.
-Orientation of bay doors and open work areas shall be located in a manner to minimize the view from public right-of-way and parking areas.
+Orientation of bay doors and open work areas shall be located in a manner to minimize the view from the public right-of-way and parking areas.
 The application of screen walls and landscaping to screen the view may be incorporated to achieve this effect.

 E. Bus Stops/Turnouts.
 Industrial developments of 10 acres in size or greater shall include the placement of bus turnouts along the major public corridor that serves the development.
 The turnout shall be constructed to accommodate a full-size bus out of traffic lanes.
 The turnout shall be constructed of concrete.
 Pedestrian all-weather transit stops and seating areas shall be provided and shall be architecturally compatible with the development.